 The Chief Judge is the administrative head of the Court, hiring and supervising all administrative staff, and is also the Director of the OMVH.
 The structure of the administrative staff within the Court has changed significantly over the past several years.
 Currently, the positions comprising the administrative staff are the Business Office, which is responsible for finance and personnel, facilities management and information technology of the entire Agency, including the OMVH; the Office of General Counsel for research/legal support; and the Clerk's Office, which is responsible for caseload management, contract court reporters, governmental affairs, and assistance to the Chief Judge for overall administration of the Court and the OMVH.
-The Chief Judge and the other five ALJs have a law clerk that each hires and supervises.
-Although each judge formerly had a staff attorney assigned specifically to him or her for research and drafting, only two staff attorneys are presently available for the entire Court due to recent budget cuts.
-Within the OMVH there are two Senior Hearing Officers, two Hearing Officers and three support staff.
-The Hearing Officers report directly to the ALC General Counsel and the staff report directly to the ALC Clerk.
+The Chief Judge and the other five ALJs have a law clerk or judicial aide that each hires and supervises.
+Although each judge formerly had a staff attorney assigned specifically to him or her for research and drafting, now only three staff attorneys are presently available for the entire Court due reduced funding over the past several years.
+Within the OMVH there are two Senior Hearing Officers, two full-time Hearing Officers, a part-time Hearing officer and three support staff.
+The Hearing Officers report directly to the Staff Attorney assigned to OMVH, who then reports to the ALC General Counsel.
+The staff report directly to the ALC Clerk.
 The Clerk and General Counsel are responsible to the Chief Judge/Director.

-South Carolina Administrative Law Court 2009
+South Carolina Administrative Law Court 2011